alchemy-fr/Phraseanet-Docs/en/FAQ/Administration/index.rst

 What happens when a media is added to a Phraseanet base ?
 ---------------------------------------------------------

-The system reads in the structure of the base to get :
+The system reads in the structure of the base to get:

 * the indexation fields
 * the indexation links and the metadatas source (EXIF,, XMP, IPTC...*etc*.)